PaddlePaddle/Paddle/paddle/framework/net_design.md

 `Run(Scope* scope)` takes the scope as a argument so that it can run in different scopes.

-Finally, `NetworkBase` can be used as followed
+Finally, `NetBase` can be used as followed

 ```c++
 Scope default_scope;